 My recommendations and hotel recommendations in Tulum

-Arriving in Tulum, I can warmly recommend
+Arrived in Tulum, I can you

-- ” Azulik “, more romantic and idyllic you can not sleep in Tulum in my opinion, this hotel is a kind of “luxury tree house”, come at night staff of the hotel and light candles, since there is no electric light, not cheap, but the fulfillment of many girl dreams
+- ” Azulik “, more romantic and idyllic you can’t spend the night in Tulum in my opinion, this hotel is a kind of “luxury tree house”, at night the hotel employees come and light candles, because there is no electric light, not cheap, but the fulfillment of many girl dreams

 - ” Casa Malca “, the former villa of Pablo Escobar has been converted into a luxury hotel, really impressive and beautiful

 - ” Dreams Tulum ” also one of the rare all-inclusive hotels

-- ” Coco Tulum ” rooms and beach club are a dream and for any blogger or tourist THE location to take Pictures
+- ” Coco Tulum ” room and beach club are a dream and THE location for every blogger or tourist to take pictures